 Memorable Manitobans: Herbert Irving Stevenson (1878-1943)

-He died at Winnipeg on 1 September 1943 and was buried in Brandon Cemetery.
+He died at Winnipeg on 1 September 1943 and was buried in the Brandon Cemetery.

 Attestation Papers, Canadian Expeditionary Force, Library and Archives Canada.

-We thank Christopher Stevenson for providing additional information for this profile.
+We thank Christopher Stevenson for providing additional information used here.